nicolocarpignoli/design-patterns-summary/README.md

 Used for create familiy of objects with separation of the creation logic from the rest of the code, withouth specifying concrete implementation of objects

 * Use cases:
-  - Need for a separate logic for creation of objects
+  - Need for a separate logic for objects creation
   - Create families of related objects in a consistent way
-  - Hiding implementation of family objects (specific factories) and hiding client access to specific objects
+  - Hiding implementation of family objects (specific factories) and hiding client access to objects
   - Need for coherence between objects created from the same factory
-  - Easy switching between different factories for the client
+  - Easy switch between different factories for the client

 ### Factory Method
-Used when you need to create (single) objects hiding creation logic and let subclasses choose the implementation
+Used when you need to create (single) objects while hiding creation logic and let the subclasses choose the implementation

 * Use cases:
-  - Need for a separate logic for creation of objects (Separation of concerns principle)
+  - Need for a separate logic for creation of objects ("Separation of Concerns" principle)
   - Need for hiding creation logic and creation resources
-  - Centralize where we are creating objects
+  - Centralize creation of objects
   - Less duplicated code
   - ..